kartikmungole/Speech-Calculator/README.md

 The Speech Calculator is a Django-based web application that allows users to perform basic arithmetic operations using speech recognition and text-to-speech technologies.
 Users can interact with the application by speaking the desired operation and numbers, and the calculator will provide both visual and spoken feedback.

 **Features**:
-Speech Recognition: Perform calculations by speaking the desired operation and numbers.
+**Speech Recognition**: Perform calculations by speaking the desired operation and numbers.
-Text-to-Speech: The calculator speaks out the result of the calculations.
+**Text-to-Speech**: The calculator speaks out the result of the calculations.
 Basic Arithmetic Operations: Addition, Subtraction, Multiplication, and Division.

 **Requirements**:
-Python
+Python,
-Django
+Django,
-speech_recognition library
+speech_recognition library,
 pyttsx3 library

 **Usage**: